Small BusinessCommerceStart up

 Assess franchise readiness

 • Do you have a proven business model?
 Ensure your business has a well-established and successful business model that can be replicated.
-Franchising works best with a clear blueprint for how the business operates and generates profits.
+Franchising works well with a clear blueprint for how the business operates and generates profits.

 • What’s your unique selling proposition (USP)?
 Your USP differentiates your business in a crowded marketplace, attracting customers and potential franchisees.
+For example, it could be a restaurant offering a signature sauce or personal service with eco-friendly practices focusing on sustainability.

 • Is your business financially stable?
 Assess your business’s financial health to determine if you have the resources to support the initial setup of a franchise program, including legal and marketing costs.

 • Are you equipped to offer adequate support and training?
 Develop a comprehensive training program and an ongoing support system for your franchisees to help them succeed and maintain brand consistency.
+This includes employee training, as the process needs to be consistent for the business model to succeed.

-Develop a franchise disclosure document (FDD)
+Develop a franchise disclosure document (FDD) and business plan

 Franchising a business starts with a franchise disclosure document (FDD).
 An FDD is designed to disclose all the essential details about your franchise opportunity, including your business’s financial health, franchise fees and royalties, operational protocols, and potential risks.